The Best Castleton accommodation and Castleton Activities

 Something to keep note on is that fitting with its traditional architecture the only access to the bedrooms is via stairs.

-A lovely cosy pub serving a mixture of traditional and more Mediterranean meals, with smaller portion sizes available for those who feel over faced with a large meal.
+And if your looking for somewhere to eat go to the George Inn: A lovely cosy pub serving a mixture of traditional and more Mediterranean meals, with smaller portion sizes available for those who feel over faced with a large meal.
 I had the Baked Camembert when I last went and it was incredible.
-Now I am aware I have spoken a lot about the food here.
-But I think it is so important to highlight good food as well as good accommodation!

 Or for those of you who admittedly like myself love to go camping you can find lots of wonderful campsites in and around Castleton here.